-Excess body weight can increase the stress on joints, causing increased pain and reduced mobility.
+Excess body weight can increase the stress on joints, causing increased discomfort and reduced mobility.
 Make sure your dog maintains healthy body weight, especially if his or her inflammation is caused by hip dysplasia or dog arthritis.
 Regular exercise can help your pup stay within a target body weight.
 If you’re not sure what constitutes a healthy weight for your pet, talk to your veterinarian.

-If your dog is in a lot of pain, it can be hard for him or her to get exercise.
+If your dog is in a lot of discomfort, it can be hard for him or her to get exercise.
 In these cases, try choosing low impact exercises for your dog.
 Instead of going for long walks, try taking several short and slow walks.
 Swimming is also a great activity that doesn’t put as much stress on the joints as hiking or running.
 You can also play gentle ball games at home on carpeted surfaces.

 8. Physical Therapy

 Like in humans, physical therapy can help with inflammation and discomfort in dogs.
 It’s particularly beneficial for dogs with limited mobility.
 Talk to your veterinarian to find the best pet physical therapist in your area.
 Depending on your dog’s situation, you may need to work with a specialist who understands your pup’s underlying condition.

 If your dog’s inflammation is caused by allergies, the best treatment plan is to remove exposure to allergens whenever possible.
 In most cases, this type of inflammation is acute.
 If your pup’s inflammation is related to a skin allergy from food sensitivity, try using a limited ingredient diet (LID) dog food to remove the most common allergens.
 These include chicken, beef, and dairy.